librato/statsd-librato-backend/README.md

 fork](https://github.com/librato/statsd), then the minimal upgrade steps are:

-1. Upgrade to the latest Etsy [statsd fork][statsd].
+1. Upgrade to the latest [Etsy statsd][statsd].
 2. Install the Librato backend: `npm install statsd-librato-backend`.
 3. Swap the statsd configuration variable `graphService` with the `backends` list.
-So if you old configuration looked like:
+So if your old configuration looked like:

 ```js
 {